sonic-net/SONiC/doc/sonic-application-extention/sonic-application-extention-hld.md

 <img src="img/sonic-package-integration.svg" alt="Figure 2.
 High Level Overview of SONiC Package integration">
 </p>

-The idea is to auto-generate most of the components on the host OS based on *manifest.json* file provided by SONiC Package.
+The idea is to auto-generate most of the components on the host OS based on *manifest* provided by SONiC Package.

 The scope of this document is limited to SONiC compatible Docker images only.